I am not exactly a news junky.

 When it comes to world events, I have the tendency to fall into the “ignorance is bliss” camp.
 But I also recognize that I need to be informed in order to offer biblical responses to current events.
 It’s just that the thought of slogging through dozens of news sites a day sounds to me like medieval torture.
 But I think I’ve developed a decent strategy for walking that line between being informed and staying focused.

-In this age of information overload, our attention is at a premium.
+In this age of information overload, attention is valuable.
 And there are few things as potentially exhausting and time-wasting as trying to stay abreast of the

 The Briefing by Al Mohler

-Al Mohler, President of Southern Baptist Theological Seminary has a short daily podcast each weekday where he presents “news and events from a Christian worldview.”
-On each episode of The Briefing, Dr. Mohler gives a brief overview of just a handful of issues being covered by the news media and then offers his take on a Christian response to them.
+Al Mohler, President of Southern Baptist Theological Seminary, has a short daily podcast each weekday where he presents “news and events from a Christian worldview.”
+In each episode of The Briefing, Dr. Mohler gives an overview of just a handful of issues being covered by the news media and then offers his take on a Christian response to them.

-All that said, a sure fire way to kill your productivity is to become addicted to news.
-If you fall down the rabbit hole on Twitter, Facebook, CNN, or FOX, you will have time for little else in life.
+A sure-fire way to kill your productivity is to become addicted to news.
+If you fall down the “what’s happening now” rabbit hole on Twitter, Facebook, CNN, FOX, or whatever, you will have time and emotional energy for little else in life.
 We have jobs to do and a Lord to serve in our own corner of the globe.
-So let’s try and keep up with the news, but not become consumed with what we cannot change.
+So let’s try and keep up with the news, but not become consumed with the gossip.